keypom/keypom-docs/docs/Cookbook/drops/nft.md

 These scripts will not run without the proper setup shown in the [introduction page](../welcome.md#connection-to-near-and-initializing-the-sdk).
 :::

-### Creating a Non-Fungible Token Drop
+## Creating a Non-Fungible Token Drop
-A drop is the fundemental building block of Keypom.
-It is a collection of access keys that all share the same properties.
+An NFT drop is created by first minting the NFTs to be sent, and then including the `token_ids` in the `nftData` argument.
+This examples shows a single NFT, with a one single-use key.
+For a larger distribution, consider using an [FC to lazy mint NFTs](fc.md#attaching-nfts-to-your-fc-drop).

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">